Disclaimer: The opinions expressed by the guest blogger are theirs alone and do not reflect the opinions of ASEOHosting.

 Many webmasters treat their titles and descriptions like unimportant afterthoughts.
 Titles and descriptions might seem like small elements of a website, but they can make a big difference in your results.

 The Fix: Pay careful attention to the titles and descriptions that you use.
-Remember: in search engines, your description shows up underneath the link to your website.
-It should be written in a way that makes people want to click to visit your site.
+Remember, in search engines, your description appears underneath the link to your website.
+Therefore, it should be written in a way that entices people to click and visit your site.

 5. You’re not paying attention to webmaster resources